dagrimb/myfavfilmz-React-client/README.md

   * React Bootstrap: a React-specific offshoot of vanilla Bootstrap.js that, like React, is component-based, providing such interactive UI abilities and gizmos as cards, dropdowns, forms, grids, modals, pagination styling and responsiveness.
   * React Router: for enabling routing for navigation between component views when necessary
   * React Redux: a React library used to manage and centralize state and make logic easier to test, minimizing complexity by making state updates to the store using actions and reducers (for more information, please see: https://react-redux.js.org/)
-* Parcel: the used for transpiling and building everything in the application
+* Parcel: for transpiling and bundling everything in the application (it is what instructs Babel to carry this out).
+Parcel makes things organized and readable by taking the seprate component files that the JSX is written in and bundles them to one JavaScript file (the .js file in the "dist" folder).
-* Babel: transpiles JSX into JavaScript
+* Babel: for configuring and transpiling JSX into JavaScript
-* Axios library: to perform AJAX operations
+* Axios: an HTTP client that can perform AJAX operations with HTTP requests to the API endpoints, connecting the server- and client-side.

 SETTING UP THE DEVELOPMENT ENVIRONMENT: What you will need
 * A computer with a web browser (ideally Google Chrome so, as someone how may like to look under the hood of the application, one can take advantage of the React and React Redux Developer tools Google has made available).